-- The household receives or expects to receive a LIHEAA payment for its current residence or - The household meets all of the following criteria: - The expense is not totally covered by an excluded vendor payment or reimbursement - The household incurs an expense covered by the allowance (in the case of a single allowance that includes heating and cooling costs, it must incur heating or cooling expenses separate and apart from rent) - ➤ The expense is incurred during the certification period or the period covered by the SUA - The household is billed on a regular basis, or if it resides in private rental housing and is billed by their landlords on the basis of individual usage, or is charged a flat rate separately from the rent
+- The household receives or expects to receive a LIHEAA payment for its current residence (a household is entitled to a SUA if they received the minimum payment for LIHEAA in the month of or the 12 months prior to application), or - the household meets all of the following criteria: - The expense is not totally covered by an excluded vendor payment or reimbursement. - The household incurs an expense covered by the allowance (in the

+- case of a single allowance that includes heating and cooling costs, it must incur heating or cooling expenses separate and apart from rent). - The expense is incurred at the time of certification, recertification, or when the household moves. - > The household is billed on a regular basis, or if it resides in private rental housing and is billed by their landlords on the basis of individual usage, or is charged a flat rate separately from the rent.